Mezzichai/botanical-lineage-tracker/README.md

 low level control over each individual- water schedules, substrate compostitions, etc will default to the users species-specific defaults, but can manually set as having its own individual-specific parameters

-Built using:
-TypeScript,
-React,
+Frontend built with:

+React
-Redux (including RTK query),
+Redux (including RTK query)
-Express,
+Tanstack-Router
+TypeScript

+Backend built with:

 Postgres
+Express
+NodeJS